Warning: Occasional pithy humor and light-hearted sarcasm ahead.

 “I see no line of sight into AI completely replacing programmers.”

-I would rather be confident in my opinions and be wrong and change my mind in the future, than to forever remain waffle-y about what is possible.
+I would rather be confident in my (rather mild and grounded) opinions and be wrong, and change my mind in the future, than to forever remain waffle-y about what is possible (or not possible).

 I also believe, like Mark, that hope is not a strategy, and I am not going to make decisions based on the pure dream that “One day, AI will handle all of this.”

-In addition to that, we already have so much existing technology today that has made what would have used to be considered “the impossible,” possible.
+In addition to that, we already have so much existing technology today that has made what used to be considered “the impossible,” possible.

-However most of that progress happens by venturing a little bit beyond today’s limits, and we have folks engaging in wild speculation about what happens way beyond today’s limits, not just about what is possible, but also on what timeframes, and in what ways.
+However most of that progress happens by venturing a little bit beyond today’s limits; in stark contrast, we have folks engaging in wild speculation about what could happen way beyond today’s limits, not just about what is possible, but also on what timeframes, and in what ways.

 An Alien From Outer Space 👽